shahariar-shibli/Write-Bangla-or-Bengali-in-Latex/README.md

 + Copy the bangtex transliteration obtained in step 2 and paste like <code>{\bng rbiin/dRnaethr EkiT kibtar shuru inec ed{O}ya Hl.}</code> where you want to use Bengali. <em>(bangtex trasliteration should inside a <code>{\bng }</code> block.</em>

 # N.B:
-<p align="justify">I do not own/claim any of the matrials mentioned/used here.
+<p align="justify">I do not own/claim any of the files/materials mentioned/used here.
 I found <a href="https://www.saha.ac.in/theory/palashbaran.pal/bangtex/bangtex.html">this</a> beautiful package and read their documentation and summarized into simpler steps.
 All credit goes to the authors of <a href="https://www.saha.ac.in/theory/palashbaran.pal/bangtex/bangtex.html">Bangtex</a>